tjin88/Haneul/server/README.md

 python manage.py makemigrations
 python manage.py migrate

-### To clear "GET /centralized_API_backend/api/allbooks/" directory --> THIS WILL REMOVE ALL BOOKS!!!
-cd server
-source myenv/bin/activate
-cd django_app
-python manage.py shell
-from centralized_API_backend.models import AllBooks AllBooks.objects.all().delete()

 ### Update the requirements.txt
 cd server
 source myenv/bin/activate
 pip freeze > requirements.txt

 # Notes:
-- Currently scraping manga using standalone python scripts --> Port over to Django app!
+- Long term goal: Recommendation algo for users.
+Likely a K-means model?
+- Socket programming would work well with the extension
+- Extension has two different manifest.json files
+    - V2 if Firefox (not Chromium)

+# Current Tech Stack
+- Frontend: REACT
+- Backend: Django
+- Database: PostgreSQL (hosted locally, will host on same platform as server later)
+- Server: Local.
+Planning on using either AWS or Render (Render is nice since free tier)
+- Extension: Available on Chrome, Firefox, and Edge
+- Cron Jobs: Locally scraping AsuraScans every 2 hours, and Light Novel Pub every 4 hours

 # Next steps:

-## Immediate (Done most, still need to host and add scheduled scraping**)
-1. Scheduled Scraping (Cron*)
-    - Likely will scrape once every hour, 3 hours, or 6 hours (depends on the typical release schedule of publisher)
-2. Chrome extension
-    - Read "title" tag from "head" tag
+## Immediate
-3. Add original link (untranslated)
+1. Add original link (untranslated)
     - Navier and other sources
     - https://comic.naver.com/index

 ## Short-term (Done all except tokenization!)
 1. Update frontend to use tokenization, allowing user to stay logged in for x days
     - This will also make sure proper CSRF protection
-2. Update frontend to have less API calls to it more efficient/fast
-3. Add a page for user settings, where you can change your profile image, password, and email
+2. Add a page for user settings, where you can change your profile image, password, and email

-## Long-term
-- Look into opening multiple tabs with selenium to reduce the time to scrape all books
-    - scrapeLightNovelPub:
-        - Currently it takes a minimum of ~17 minutes to scrape all books with NO changes
-        - With changes is usually 45 - 75 minutes.
-Clearly this needs to be reduced or improved.
-    - scrapeAsuraScans:
-        - Currently it is around 50-60 seconds.
-No changes needed atm.
-- Add AWS or other cloud hosting to run every x minutes/hours
-    - Planning on using Cron at the moment
-- Look at how to solve the problem where the novel has mutliple names
-    - Look into finding/creating a database with all novel/manga, along with their alt names?

 ## Websites to scrape:
 - https://void-scans.com/az-list/